H

 Hammerheads tend to be carnivorous creatures.
 They will feed on fish, crustaceans, and cephalopods.
 A particular favorite of hammerheads is stingrays.
 They will use their enhanced sensory abilities to find them buried in the sand and then pin them down using their heads.

 Hammerheads prefer to hunt in shallow waters, and some species even venture into bays and brackish waters to find prey.
-A 2005 study examined the stomach contents of 556 hammerhead sharks and found their most common prey were small squids, fish, and their stomachs even included moray eel!
-You can read more about their diet in ‘What Do Hammerhead Sharks Eat.
+A 2005 study examined the stomach contents of 556 hammerhead sharks and found their most common prey were small squids, fish, and their stomachs even included moray eel.

 If the sharks are unable to find food, they have been known to eat their own young.
 They are considered to be better predators than other species of sharks.

-Hammerheads have no natural predators.
+Adult hammerhead sharks have few natural predators, but large sharks and orcas have been known to prey on them, and juveniles are more vulnerable to predation.
 Humans are the biggest threat to these species, as they are fished deliberately for their fins or occasionally accidentally caught in fishing nets.

 Reproduction and Lifespan